lxdnz254/CleanDataCourse/CodeBook.md

 18. meanmagnitudeoftimebodyacceleratedacrossallaxis <- the average of the mean magnitude of time of total acceleration in any direction

 19. meanmagnitudeoftimegravityacceleratedacrossallaxis <- the average of the mean magnitude of time, with gravity removed acceleration in any direction

+20. meanmagnitudeoftimebodyjerkedacrossallaxis <- the average of the mean magnitude of time the smartphone was jerked in any direction

+21. meanmagnitudeoftimebodymovedgyroscopeacrossallaxis <- the average of the mean magnitude of time the gyroscope moved in any direction

+22. meanmagnitudeoftimebodyjerkedgyroscopeacrossallaxis <- the average of the mean magnitude of time the gyroscope was jerked in any direction

+23. meanfrequencydomainofbodyacceleratedonthexaxis <- the average of the mean frequency domain of total acceleration on the x axis

+24. meanfrequencydomainofbodyacceleratedontheyaxis <- the average of the mean frequency domain of total acceleration on the y axis

+25. meanfrequencydomainofbodyacceleratedonthezaxis <- the average of the mean frequency domain of total acceleration on the z axis

+26. meanfrequencydomainofbodyjerkedonthexaxis <- the average of the mean frequency domain of total acceleration jerks on the x axis

+27. meanfrequencydomainofbodyjerkedontheyaxis <- the average of the mean frequency domain of total acceleration jerks on the y axis

+28. meanfrequencydomainofbodyjerkedonthezaxis <- the average of the mean frequency domain of total acceleration jerks on the z axis

+29. meanfrequencydomainofbodymovedgyroscopeonthexaxis <- the average of the mean frequency domain of gyroscope movement on the x axis

+30. meanfrequencydomainofbodymovedgyroscopeontheyaxis <- the average of the mean frequency domain of gyroscope movement on the y axis

+31. meanfrequencydomainofbodymovedgyroscopeonthezaxis <- the average of the mean frequency domain of gyroscope movement on the z axis

+32. meanmagnitudeoffrequencydomainofbodyacceleratedacrossallaxis <- the average of the mean magnitude of the frequency domain of total acceleration in any direction

+33. meanmagnitudeoffrequencydomainofbodyjerkedacrossallaxis <- the average of the mean magnitude of the frequency domain of total acceleration jerks in any direction

+34. meanmagnitudeoffrequencydomainofbodymovedgyroscopeacrossallaxis <- the average of the mean magnitude of the frequency domain of the gyroscope moving in any direction

+35. meanmagnitudeoffrequencydomainofbodyjerkedgyroscopeacrossallaxis <- the average of the mean magnitude of the frequency domain of the gyroscope jerking in any direction

+36. standarddeviationoftimebodyacceleratedonthexaxis <- the average of the standard deviation of the time of total acceleration on the x axis

+37. standarddeviationoftimebodyacceleratedontheyaxis <- the average of the standard deviation of the time of total acceleration on the y axis

+38. standarddeviationoftimebodyacceleratedonthezaxis <- the average of the standard deviation of the time of total acceleration on the z axis

+39. standarddeviationoftimegravityacceleratedonthexaxis <- the average of the standard deviation of the time of acceleration with gravity removed on the x axis

+40. standarddeviationoftimegravityacceleratedontheyaxis <- the average of the standard deviation of the time of acceleration with gravity removed on the y axis

+41. standarddeviationoftimegravityacceleratedonthezaxis <- the average of the standard deviation of the time of acceleration with gravity removed on the z axis

+42. standarddeviationoftimebodyjerkedonthexaxis <- the average of the standard deviation of the time of acceleration jerks on the x axis

+43. standarddeviationoftimebodyjerkedontheyaxis <- the average of the standard deviation of the time of acceleration jerks on the y axis

+44. standarddeviationoftimebodyjerkedonthezaxis <- the average of the standard deviation of the time of acceleration jerks on the z axis

+45. standarddeviationoftimebodymovedgyroscopeonthexaxis <- the average of the standard deviation of the time of the gyroscope moving on the x axis

+46. standarddeviationoftimebodymovedgyroscopeontheyaxis <- the average of the standard deviation of the time of the gyroscope moving on the y axis

+47. standarddeviationoftimebodymovedgyroscopeonthezaxis <- the average of the standard deviation of the time of the gyroscope moving on the z axis

+48. standarddeviationoftimebodyjerkedgyroscopeonthexaxis <- the average of the standard deviation of the time of the gyroscope jerking on the on the x axis

+49. standarddeviationoftimebodyjerkedgyroscopeontheyaxis <- the average of the standard deviation of the time of the gyroscope jerking on the y axis

+50. standarddeviationoftimebodyjerkedgyroscopeonthezaxis <- the average of the standard deviation of the time of the gyroscope jerking on the z axis

+51. standarddeviationofmagnitudeoftimebodyacceleratedacrossallaxis <- the average of the standard deviation of magnitude of the time of total acceleration in any direction

+52. standarddeviationofmagnitudeoftimegravityacceleratedacrossallaxis <- the average of the standard deviation of magnitude of the time of acceleration with gravity removed in any direction

+53. standarddeviationofmagnitudeoftimebodyjerkedacrossallaxis <- the average of the standard deviation of magnitude of the time of acceleration that was jerked in any direction

+54. standarddeviationofmagnitudeoftimebodymovedgyroscopeacrossallaxis <- the average of the standard deviation of magnitude of the time of the gyroscope moving in any direction

+55. standarddeviationofmagnitudeoftimebodyjerkedgyroscopeacrossallaxis <- the average of the standard deviation of magnitude of the time of the gyroscope jerking in any direction

+56. standarddeviationoffrequencydomainofbodyacceleratedonthexaxis <- the average of the standard deviation of the frequency domain of total acceleration on the x axis

+57. standarddeviationoffrequencydomainofbodyacceleratedontheyaxis <- the average of the standard deviation of the frequency domain of total acceleration on the y axis

+58. standarddeviationoffrequencydomainofbodyacceleratedonthezaxis <- the average of the standard deviation of the frequency domain of total acceleration on the z axis

+59. standarddeviationoffrequencydomainofbodyjerkedonthexaxis <- the average of the standard deviation of the frequency domain of acceleration jerks on the x axis

+60. standarddeviationoffrequencydomainofbodyjerkedontheyaxis <- the average of the standard deviation of the frequency domain of acceleration jerks on the y axis

+61. standarddeviationoffrequencydomainofbodyjerkedonthezaxis <- the average of the standard deviation of the frequency domain of acceleration jerks on the z axis

+62. standarddeviationoffrequencydomainofbodymovedgyroscopeonthexaxis <- the average of the standard deviation of the frequency domain of the gyrocope moving on the x axis

+63. standarddeviationoffrequencydomainofbodymovedgyroscopeontheyaxis <- the average of the standard deviation of the frequency domain of the gyroscope moving on the y axis

+64. standarddeviationoffrequencydomainofbodymovedgyroscopeonthezaxis <- the average of the standard deviation of the frequency domain of the gyroscope moving on the z axis

+65. standarddeviationofmagnitudeoffrequencydomainofbodyacceleratedacrossallaxis <- the average of the standard deviation of magnitude of the frequency domain of total acceleration in any direction

+66. standarddeviationofmagnitudeoffrequencydomainofbodyjerkedacrossallaxis <- the average of the standard deviation of magnitude of the frequency domain of acceleration jerks in any direction

+67. standarddeviationofmagnitudeoffrequencydomainofbodymovedgyroscopeacrossallaxis <- the average of the standard deviation of magnitude of the frequency domain of the gyroscope moving in any direction

+68. standarddeviationofmagnitudeoffrequencydomainofbodyjerkedgyroscopeacrossallaxis <- the average of the standard deviation of magnitude of the frequency domain of the gyroscope jerking in any direction